CODE RED FOR HUMANITY

 There is no alternative way to break up soil for plants to root deeply in, I'm sorry.

-You will just have to learn to take good care of your soil to prevent topsoil loss.
+You will just have to learn to take good care of your soil to prevent topsoil loss, and minimize tilled surface area.

 Anyway, seeds are relatively cheap from dollar stores, and you can collect seeds of plants at the end of harvesting season to store for next year.

-Paper and cloth suck out this moisture and let them dry out.
+Paper and cloth suck out this moisture and let them dry out automatically so you don't have to worry about that.
 However, they are also susceptible to bugs, so don't just bury all of your seeds deep down in the back of a shelf somewhere to forget about for several months.
 Check on them every now and then to make sure there's no pest contamination back there, because insects can eat through your storage bags and eat the seeds, ruining them.

 build a compost bin